Up to 35% off Raised Beds

 Snow in Summer is a lovely perennial ground cover with velvety silver foliage.
 It looks great at the foot of a peony.
 It blooms a carpet of snow white flowers around the same time as the peony.
 This combination looks so romantic and whimsical.

-It is especially nice when planted with darker flowered peonies, such as ‘Kansas’, ‘Karl Rosenfield’, or ‘Chocolate Soldier’.
+These peony companions are especially nice when planted with darker flowered peonies, such as ‘Kansas’, ‘Karl Rosenfield’, or ‘Chocolate Soldier’.
 The contrast of the foliage looks great at all times even when the plants aren’t in bloom.

 Sweet Woodruff